silverjoda/nexabots/README.md

 python quad_blind.py --help
 ```

-### To run a reinforcement learning example with any evironment navigate to.
+### To run a reinforcement learning example with any evironment navigate to and run policy gradient algorithm on environment of your choice (you can set it in the script).
+Any custom environments should work if they implement the step and reset methods similarly as to OpenAI Gym

 ```
 cd nexabots/src/algos/PG
 ```

-#### Run policy gradient algorithm on environment of your choice (you can set it in the script).
-Any custom environments should work if they implement the step and reset methods similarly as to OpenAI Gym

 ```
 python pg.py